miekg/dreck/README.md

 until we find an OWNERS file.
 We will then randomly assign someone from the reviewers to review the PR.

-Further more the following commands are support for PR issues comment (they will be ignored in issues).
+Further more the following command is support for PR issues comments (ignored for issues).

 * `/lgtm`, approve the PR.
-* `/merge`, merge the PR into master (using squash and commit).

 # Bugs